 The Disgruntled Employee

-1. An employee who talks to colleagues about the organisation in a negative tone.
+1. An employee who talks to colleagues about the organization in a negative tone.

-2. Is routinely late for office or office related events.
+2. It is routinely late for office or office related events.

 4. Who is at constant odds with his/her peers.